Pinyin Zhou logo Pinyin Joe's

 Chinese simplified character pinyin input candidate list step 1

-In this mode, to see the candidate list, press <left arrow> to move back over the character, and the list will appear.
+To see the candidate list, press <left arrow> to move back over the character, and the list will appear.

 Chinese simplified character pinyin input candidate list step 2